retr0gr4d3/retr0gr4d3.github.io/README.md

-# retr0gr4d3's Repository.

-This is the online portal to my projects.
+# This is the online portal to my projects.
 Welcome.

-I intend to make this theme for the io more interactive, however the package I am currently using **does not support theming** and includes generated CSS files of Semantic UI's default theme.
+I intend to make a theme for this site, to make it more interesting and interactive.
+Recently, I was using Semantic UI which is pre-generated CSS files.
+These files resulted in a mass of...
+Ugly nothingness and thus utter clutter in my repo.
 If anyone is willing to help me make this page wonderful, and worth visiting...
 Please, don't hesitate to help me.

 ## The Chrom(ium/e) Easter Egg, T-Rex Run.